kamranahmedse/developer-roadmap/contributing.md

 - <p><strong>Please don't use the project for self-promotion!</strong><br />

-  This project is a valuable asset to the developer community and links out to a signficant number of resources, please do not use this knowledge to abuse the system for blatent self-promotion by submitting PR's of your own content.
-(Common sense will be used here i.e. if a maintainer of a large and popular framework submits self written guides on the topic, it will be accepted.)
+  We believe this project is a valuable asset to the developer community and it includes numerous helpful resources.
+We kindly ask you to avoid submitting pull requests for the sole purpose of self-promotion.
+We appreciate contributions that genuinely add value, such as guides from maintainers of well-known frameworks, and will consider accepting these even if they're self authored.
+Thank you for your understanding and cooperation!

 - <p><strong>Adding everything available out there is not the goal!</strong><br />